Most of us enjoy a bedtime snack, but what you eat may be contributing to a poor night’s sleep.

 Kiwi is high in serotonin, a neurotransmitter that plays a key role in your circadian rhythm, and has been shown to help you fall asleep more quickly (source).
 It’s also high in antioxidants and potassium and is considered a superfood.

-Make sure to eat some pistachios before bed!
+Make sure to eat some pistachios before bed or throughout the day!

 You can eat tuna for dinner, or have it as a snack before bed.
 An easy snack idea is to eat canned tuna with crackers, this can help you fall asleep!